hendrikpeters/VC-Matchmaking-Tool/README.md

 # VC Matchmaking tool

-The web application is designed to provide actionable insights and data-driven decision-making tools for early-stage startups and potential investors.
+The web application is designed to provide actionable insights and data-driven decision-making tools for early-stage startups and potential venture capital investors.
 It leverages frontend technologies, backend services, and a MySQL database to facilitate connections between startups and investors in the world of entrepreneurship.

 ## Screenshots